-- Eye duvet – otherwise known as an eye mask.
-Essential to bring along, especially if your chosen airline has cut back on costs and don’t supply them
+- Eye duvet – otherwise known as an eye mask which is essential to bring along, especially if your chosen airline has cut back on costs and don’t supply them

-- Golf ball – a nice-to-have that doesn’t take up to much space.
-Your feet will be forever grateful after a long day of walking.
-If you have a little bit of extra space, and really want to treat yourself, then you can always pack a foot massager.
+- Golf ball – a nice-to-have that doesn’t take up too much space (plus your feet will be forever grateful after a long day of walking)

 - Earplugs – the best travel earplugs are the ones that can mold to your ear, blocking out all of the background noise and give you some much-needed sleep on the road.

 Depending on your hobbies, interests, and the season of your travel destination, your clothing packing list may vary.
 The aim is to pack like a minimalist, without thinking, “damn, I forgot that” only a few hours after your arrival.